canelmas/let/README.md

 @Override
 public void onPermissionDenied(List<DeniedPermissionRequest> results) {
-    // Update UI and prompt a dialog to tell user to go to the app settings page in order to
+    // Update UI and prompt a dialog to tell user to go to the app settings screen in order to
-    // grant again the permission denied with 'Never Ask Again' }
+    // grant again the permission denied with 'Never Ask Again' ...
+}
 ```